anna-neufeld/anna-neufeld.github.io/README.md

-# spa-drp.github.io
+# anna-neufeld.github.io
-Webpage of the SPA Directed Reading Program and the University of Washington.
-Webpage maintained by Anna Neufeld (aneufeld [at] uw.edu).
+My personal website, maintained by Anna Neufeld (aneufeld [at] uw.edu).
 Contact with any questions.